hugoagno3/mCP/README.md

 ## The output list out_Hek_P2_1_final_output has 4 objects
-3) The name of the proteins involved in the Binary interaction detected (Experimental Protein-binary Pearson correlatio nhigher than the filter) and its Pearson correlation of thes significant binary interactions.
+3) The name of the proteins involved in the Binary interaction detected (Experimental Protein-binary Pearson correlation higher than the filter) and its Pearson correlation of the significant binary interactions.

 ```{r8}
 out_Hek_P2_1_final_output[["13S condensin complex;Condensin I complex"]][[3]]